Featured

 Kevin Brown, Ellie Burton, Laura Cook, Emma Doshier, Heather Guthrie, Leslie Lambert, Leandra Martin, Russ McAnulty, Mary McInnis, Jude Metzler, Charlotte Moody-Emerson, Connie Pepper, Jake Petruzzelli, Shannon Rios, Tiffany Rivera, Axelia Rose, Brandi Sever, Paula Sinclair, Laura Stewart, Melissa Whitchurch, Jenn Young, & Mike Youngman

-Richard Aldama, Carole Barber, Jane Bennett Munro, Rebecca Bischoff, Kristy Caprai, Pegan Cook, Jerry Dodds, Alannah Dyer, Julie Georgiades, Alex Hartwig, Autumn Knoepfel, Steven Mink, Connie Pepper, Lori Rieth, Paula Sinclair, Jane Slickers, & Bev Stone
+Bill Adams, Richard Aldama, Carole Barber, Jane Bennett Munro, Rebecca Bischoff, Kristy Caprai, Pegan Cook, Jerry Dodds, Alannah Dyer, Julie Georgiades, Alex Hartwig, Autumn Knoepfel, Steven Mink, Connie Pepper, Lori Rieth, Paula Sinclair, Jane Slickers, & Bev Stone

 All artwork will need to installation ready – framed (if applicable) with a suitable hanger on the back, gallery wrapped canvas with finished edge, etc. MVAC and all employees does not assume any liability for lost, stolen, or damaged artwork while on display.
 All artists are strongly recommended to carry liability insurance.